How do you close the deal with your copy?

-Once again, simplicity reigns supreme, and I see no reason to complicate your CTA.
+Once again, simplicity reigns supreme, and we see no reason to complicate your CTA.

 And here’s what it looks like on NeilPatel.com:

-Notice that it’s very clear what action I want prospects to complete.
+Notice that it’s very clear what action we want prospects to complete.

-As always, I strongly recommend doing at least some basic A/B testing on your CTA to see what works best.
+As always, we strongly recommend doing at least some basic A/B testing on your CTA to see what works best.

 Some specific elements to test include: